marcsnl/marcsnl/README.md

 - Experiments and test projects as I explore new concepts
 - Clean, readable code with a focus on structure and style

-## 🧠 What I'm Learning

-- Making cleaner and more responsive layouts
-- Improving my **JavaScript** logic and DOM manipulation
-- Exploring frontend best practices and code organization

-## 📫 Let's Connect

-I'm always open to feedback, tips, or just chatting about dev stuff.
-Feel free to check out my projects or drop a message if you're curious about anything!

----

-> Thanks for stopping by ✨
-> More updates coming soon as I learn and build more 🚀

 Would you like me to include badges (like tech stacks, GitHub stats), or do you prefer keeping it minimal?